FeatureBrowser/FeatureBrowser/README.md

 # FeatureBrowser
 A tool that parses your Behat .feature files and turns them alchemy-like into an interactive user manual.

 The Feature Browser tool generates .html files to represent your .feature files in a user-friendly format.
-Users can browse the generated manual by tag or directory, view the features with all scenario outlines expanded, and even search any text in the .feature files.
+Users can browse the generated manual by tag or directory, and view the features with all scenario outlines expanded.

 ## Configuration
 @todo: Update the FB to look for the config file in the application's directory and read it.
 Right now it's limited to using the vendor version.